-Touch FUNC., then drag the menu on the left up or down to choose
+■ Touch FUNC., then drag up or down the menu on the left to choose L.

 - Touch an item you want to set.

-- If you drag the menu on the right up or down, other items will appear.
+- If you drag up or down the menu on the right, other items will appear.

 - Touch the menu item again to complete the setting.

 - The setting will appear on the screen.

 - To restore to the original setting, choose

 L in Steps 1 - 2.